 14 Top-Rated Tourist Attractions in Dunedin

 New Zealand's little piece of Scottish heritage lies in the South Island.
-Dunedin (named after the Gaelic name for Edinburgh: "Dun Edin") was founded by Presbyterian Scottish immigrants, and that legacy can still be proudly felt today.
-Small and extremely hilly-the city lays claim to the steepest residential street in the world-Dunedin is tucked into the inner corner of Otago Harbour's wild and windswept coastline with rugged beaches, raw clifftop landscapes, and even the world's only mainland colony of royal albatross, right on the city's doorstep.
+Dunedin, named after the Gaelic for Edinburgh, "Dun Edin," was founded by Presbyterian Scottish immigrants, and that legacy can still be proudly felt today.
+Small and extremely hilly-the city lays claim to the steepest residential street in the world-Dunedin is tucked into the inner corner of Otago Harbour's wild and windswept coastline, with rugged beaches, raw clifftop landscapes, and even the world's only mainland colony of royal albatross, right on the city's doorstep.